vjvardhan/finzly-api-developerportal/developer-portal/create-contact-api.md

 ---
 ## **Create Beneficiary/Contact**

 You can use this API to add a beneficiaries/contacts to an existing customer profile in the CRM system.
-Once the beneficiaries are defined in the system use can use the contactUID to initiate a payment.
-This will reduce the complexity or error during the initiation of the payments.
+Once the beneficiaries are defined in the system you can use the contactUID to initiate a payment.
+This process will help in reducing the errors during the initiation of the payments.

 ### **Creating Customer Contact**
 [POST /customers/{customerUID}/contacts](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/customerapi/operation/createCustomerContactV2/)